ourgal/telega-overlay/README.md

 then used by overlay.

 ## Credits
-Scipts for updating repos and general structure of repo was adapted from [emacs-overlay](https://github.com/nix-community/emacs-overlay) repository.
+Scipts for updating repos and general structure of repo were adapted from [emacs-overlay](https://github.com/nix-community/emacs-overlay) repository.